 Sagittal MR image demonstrates intact anterior cruciate ligament reconstruction.

 ACL reconstruction is performed using arthroscopic techniques, in which a combination of fiber optics, small incisions, and small instruments are used.
 (A somewhat larger incision is needed to obtain the tissue graft.)
-Patients undergoing ACL reconstruction at the Hospital for Special Surgery (HSS) are given an epidural—the same type of anesthesia that many women receive during childbirth—so that they may be awake during their surgery if they so choose.
+Patients undergoing ACL reconstruction at HSS are given an epidural—the same type of anesthesia that many women receive during childbirth—so that they may be awake during their surgery if they so choose.
 An overnight stay in the hospital is not necessary.

 Reconstructive surgery is generally scheduled between three and six-weeks after the injury occurs in order to allow inflammation in the area to subside.
 If surgery is performed too early, patients may develop arthrofibrosis, a profound scar response.
 Orthopaedic surgeons gauge the appropriate timing of surgery based on the presence of other injuries (which may require more prompt attention), physical appearance of the knee, and the patient’s level of pain, degree of range of motion, and the quality of muscle control.